strawberry-development/generative-art-cellular-patterns/help/documentation.md

 ## Directories Overview

 ### 1. **CSS**
-Contains the main stylesheet.
-There is only one file: `styles.css`.
+Contains the main stylesheet with the grid apart.
 Additionally, Font Awesome is used locally for icons.

 ### 2. **IMG**
 This directory holds all images used in the project.